The insider problem in the trinomial model: a discrete-time jump process approach: Preliminaries and theoretical tools

-In the continuous case, \textit{Jacod's condition} indicates that the absolutely continuity of the conditional laws of $\Gm$ with respect to its law suffices for the preservation of semimartingales when switching from $\F$ to $\G$.
-In a discrete setting, no such assumption is required and any $(\gP,\F)$-martingale is a $(\gP,\G)$-semimartingale.
-Since the set $\Gamma$ is finite, the conditional distributions of $\Gm$ for all $t\in\Tc:=\{0,\dots,T-1\}$ and the law of $\Gm$ are even equivalent.
-Indeed, any set $\Cm\in\mathscr G$ is of the form $\Cm=\bigcup_{\cm\in \Cm}\{\Gm=\cm\}$ and, for any $t\in \Tc$,
+In the continuous case, \textit{Jacod's condition} indicates that if the conditional laws of $\Gm$ are absolutely continuous with respect to its law, then semimartingales are preserved when switching from $\F$ to $\G$.
+In a discrete setting, Blanchet-Scalliet and Jeanblanc \cite{Blanchet_Jeanblanc_2020} highlight that no such assumption is required and any $(\gP,\F)$-martingale is a $(\gP,\G)$-semimartingale: note that Jacod's hypothesis holds when $\Gm$ takes only discrete values.
+We recall here important results of Blanchet-Scalliet and Jeanblanc's study (translated into our frame) we will refer as \textbf{Facts} in the sequel. \\\